tomorrowdevs-projects/programming-basics/CONTRIBUTING.md

 7. Every problem README.md file must implement the [template file](README_TEMPLATE.md).

 ## Solving a problem
-1. Solutions must be submitted by opening a pull request.
+Each solution must be submitted by opening a **pull request**.
 The pull request must observe the following rules:
-2. The branch name should be formatted as `solution/<problem-name>` for example: `solution/binary-search`
+1. The branch name should be formatted as `solution/<ms>-<num>-<problem-name>` for example: `solution/m1-001-area-of-a-room`
-3. The solution must be placed inside of a folder using your name or username.
-Example: `micheleriva/solution.js` or `mitch/solution.js`
-4. The solution file must be placed inside the "challenges" folder in the problem subdirectory.
-For example: `/programming-basics/binary-search/solutions/micheleriva/solution.js`
+2. Write your solution in the file in the folder of the programming language you are using to solve the exercise (python/js)
-5. Every commit must adopt the conventional commits rules.
+3. Every commit must adopt the conventional commits rules.
 Learn more [here](https://www.conventionalcommits.org/en/v1.0.0/)
+4. Open a Pull Request in this repository

+### Coming soon...
+Test scripts will be added for each exercise that will allow:
+- **Manual execution**, to make sure you have solved the exercise by meeting the requirement.
+- **Automatic execution**, they will be executed with each Pull Request.